ClickHouse/ClickHouse/docs/en/engines/table-engines/special/distributed.md

 - `fsync_after_insert` - do the `fsync` for the file data after asynchronous insert to Distributed.
 Guarantees that the OS flushed the whole inserted data to a file **on the initiator node** disk.

-- `fsync_tmp_directory` - do the `fsync` for directories.
+- `fsync_directories` - do the `fsync` for directories.
 Guarantees that the OS refreshed directory metadata after operations related to asynchronous inserts on Distributed table (after insert, after sending the data to shard, etc).

 !!! note "Note"